Castcloud/Castcloud/README.md

 __Notice:__ `Setting keys` are not a rigid part of the specification, but an attempt to find common ground.
 This list will be modified as per developer adoption unrelated of api versioning to set a common ground.

 #### Server logic
 The server should send all the users global `settings` and all `settings` with `clientspesific` overrides for the active client.
-The server needs to keep track of what client set `settings` with `clientspesific` overrides.
+The server needs to keep track of which client specified the `clientspesific` override.
 The `clientspesific` override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID` or `token`.
 Several instances of a client can keep their `clientspesific` `settings` in sync across several devices.

 ### Library/Casts
 `casts` is the the users subscriptions.
 Each `cast` has its own unique `cast id`.
 Adding a cast to the user subscription list only requires an `URL` of a valid podcast feed.
 By using the `cast id` the client can edit and delete a subscription from the library.
 It is also possible to import and export casts via opml.

 Changes to `casts` should be sent to the server as fast as possible.
-It is recomended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.
+It is recommended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.

 __Example:__
 ```Shell